5 Days of Nature, Wellness & Relaxation on the Oaxaca Coast

 Day 1: Arrive to Puerto Escondido

 The first thing you need to do is relax.
-Breathe deep the salty air and know that you are now in one of the world’s most magical places.
+Breathe in the salty air and know that you are now in one of the world’s most magical places.
 Puerto Escondido is the best place to start your trip.
-Known as one of the best places for surfing.
-It also is known for its world-class architecture, cuisine, eco and art tourism.
+It is known for its fantastic surfing, and for its world-class architecture, cuisine and eco and art tourism.

-Personally, I like to start at Hotel Escondido’s restaurant to meet some of the other guests and grab a healthy bite.
+Start at Hotel Escondido’s restaurant to meet some of the other guests and grab a healthy bite.
 Offering food from the region, this is a solid place to try local Mexican dishes prepared by traditional methods.
 Spend the rest of the day either exploring nature or chilling by the water before heading back to the restaurant for a coursed meal.
-If you are looking for something to do at night, walk down this super cute, cactus-lined, dirt trail lit by lanterns leading you to the mezcaleria (which, also offers a small-plate menu) or stay on-site for the beach club and underground bar.
+If you are looking for something to do at night, walk down this cactus-lined, dirt trail lit by lanterns leading you to the mezcaleria (which also offers a small-plate menu) or stay on-site for the beach club and underground bar.

 To end this idyllic evening, wander back down to the beach where you might just find the waves glowing blue from bioplankten luminescence (this is best seen during a new moon).